MirisWisdom/NieR.EXPer/README.md

 // Suppose we want the EXP required for level 10... int expWantedLevel = 10;

-// We create an instance of ExpCalculate in the YuMi.NieRexper.Calculate namespace. var expCalculation = new YuMi.NieRexper.Calculate.ExpCalculate()
+// We create an instance of ExpCalculator in the YuMi.NieRexper.Calculation namespace. var expCalculator = new YuMi.NieRexper.Calculation.ExpCalculator()

 // We then call the Calculate() method with our wanted level as the argument.
-// It will provide us with the EXP needed to reach that level. int expForTheLevel = expCalculation.Calculate(expWantedLevel);
+// It will provide us with the EXP needed to reach that level. int expForTheLevel = expCalculator.Calculate(expWantedLevel);
 ```

 ## EXP Patching